eficode-academy/rf-advanced-web-katas/exercises/07-slider.md

 - You know how to use for-loops
 - You understand how and why to specify locator type to UI keywords
-- You have understanding how to implement user behaviour
+- You grasp how to implement user behaviour

 ## Introduction